fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 The rotationX,rotationY,rotationZ indicate its orientation.
 The size of the QR-code can be altered from its default of 13cm (Size is in cm)
 and the QRcodeName is the image filename.

 This script can also be used within for loops to create largere amounts of QRcodes.

 ### QR-Detection
 This is the part where the software uses the calibrated camera and the QR-codes that were made with the other script to detect its location within the envourment.

+To get started with the software import the class from the source file:
+#### _from qrDetection import QrDetector_
+Then add an instance
+#### _detect = QrDetector(CalibrationFile='CalibrationFile.npz',mode=0,pictureFolder="QR/*.jpg",visualizeResult=False,debug=False,caneraNum=0)_
+The QrDetector initial function takes multiple arguments.
+The calibration file is needed to calibrate the camera and made using a script above.
+The mode sets whether to use Camera/webcam, images from a folder or a live feed from an external source (such as ROS) [mode 0,1,2 respectively]
+The pictureFolder is only needed in mode1 and like the calibration is the image file. using an astrix will allow a whole folder.
+Visualize result will use create a window showing what computing and overlaying is being done for the calculations.
+(Good option for debugging)
+Debug mode is toggled to output debug info to console.
+Camera number is needed for mode 0.
+This is the webcam that the software will use.
+This needs to be changed in the case of multiple cameras.

+#### _readImage(frame)_
+Read QR-detection from frame.
+This is used when data is being sent from another source such as with ROS.

+#### _loop()_
+This starts the loop for reading the images or webcam.

+#### _closeCap()_
+Closes the webcam feed.
+This is needed at the end of the script when using mode 0.